 - We don’t love the aesthetic

+What hasn’t changed about this headlamp is its small and light design.
 Weighing under two ounces, this is a great backup or simple ultralight headlamp if you’re counting grams.
-This headlamp is a powerhouse of light for its weight.
-It’s sufficient for a couple of hours of light for trail running, as long as the trail isn’t super technical.
-The dim settings will allow you to do chores around your fastpacking campsite while consuming almost no battery power.
+It is a powerhouse of light for its weight, providing 400 lumens at its highest setting.
+Its 200-lumen setting is sufficient for a couple of hours of light for trail running, as long as the trail isn’t super technical.
+The dim settings allow you to do chores around your campsite while consuming almost no battery power.
+The built-in rechargeable battery plugs in with a USB-C cord.

 - Great backup light